Killersparrow1/reddit-media-downloader-V1.1/README.md

 - All open-source projects that inspired this tool

 ## 📄 License
 MIT License.
-See the LICENSE file for details.
+See the [LICENSE file](https://github.com/Killersparrow1/reddit-media-downloader-V1.1/blob/main/LICENSE) for details.

+## AI Assistance Notice

+This project was created with significant assistance from DeepSeek AI.
+While the implementation and customization were done by [Killersparrow1](https://github.com/Killersparrow1), the core structure and code patterns were generated with AI assistance.

 ## 🐛 Troubleshooting
 **API Connection Errors:** Verify credentials and `app.py` placeholders